Windshield-Viper/Hypoxia-Forecasting/README.md

-# Narragansett Bay hypoxia forecasting
+# HypoxAI: Narragansett Bay hypoxia forecasting

 Using machine learning to forecast hypoxia (low dissolved oxygen) in Narragansett Bay, from the Fixed-Site Monitoring Network's multi-station sonde record.